-The router next checks if one of its addresses is included in the AODV-RPL Target Option.
+The router next checks if one of its addresses is included in the ART Option.
 If so, this router is the OrigNode of the route discovery.
 Otherwise, it is an intermediate router.

 If the 'H' bit is set to 1, then the router (OrigNode or intermediate) MUST build a downward route entry.
-The route entry

-SHOULD include at least the following items: OrigNode Address, InstanceID, TargNode Address as destination, Next Hop and Lifetime.
+The route entry SHOULD include at least the following items: OrigNode Address, InstanceID, TarqNode Address as destination, Next Hop, Lifetime and Sequence Number.
 For a symmetric route, the next hop in the route entry is the router from which the RREP-DIO is received.
 For an asymmetric route, the next hop is the preferred parent in the DODAG of RREQ-Instance.
 The InstanceID in the route entry MUST be the original RPLInstanceID (after subtracting the Shift field value).
-The source address is learned from the AODV-RPL Target Option, and the destination address is learned from the DODAGID.
+The source address is learned from the ART Option, and the destination address is learned from the DODAGID.
 The lifetime is set according to DODAG configuration and can be extended when the route is actually used.
+The sequence number represents the freshness of the route entry, and is copied from the Dest SeqNo field of the ART option of the RREP-DIO.
+A route entry with same source and destination address, same InstanceID, but stale sequence number, SHOULD be deleted.